 We believe in a support system to aid our growth

 Technology is built best when you have a diverse team.
-We're a community filled with builders of several backgrounds.
+We're builders from several backgrounds.

 “How much are people in leadership fighting for women in the tech space?
 Is there a quota for female headcount?
 Insist on female engineers"